jonathanslenders/python-deployer/docs/pages/node.rst

         def hello(self):
             self.host.run('echo hello world')

-.. note:: It is interesting to know that ``self`` is actually not a ``Node`` instance,
+.. note:: It is interesting to know that ``self`` is actually not a
-      but an ``Env`` object which will proxy this actual Node class.
+      :class:`~deployer.node.base.Node` instance like you would expect, but an :class:`~deployer.node.base.Env` object which will proxy this actual Node class.
 This is because there is some metaclass magic going on, which takes care of sandboxing, logging and some other nice stuff, that you get for free.

-      Except that a few other variables like ``self.console`` are available, you normally won't notice anything.
+      Except that a few other variables like :func:`self.console
+      <deployer.node.base.Env.console>` are available, you normally won't notice
+      anything.

 Running the code
 ----------------

+In order to run methods of a node, it has to be wrapped in an :class:`~deployer.node.base.Env` object.
+This will manage execution, optional sandboxing, logging and much more.
+It will also make sure that :attr:`self.hosts <deployer.node.base.Env.hosts>` actually becomes a :class:`~deployer.host_container.HostsContainer`, a proxy through which you can run methods on a series of hosts.

+The easiest way to wrap a node inside an :class:`~deployer.node.base.Env` is by using the :func:`~deployer.node.base.Env.default_from_node` helper.
+This will make sure that you can see the output and you can interact.

 ::

     from deployer.node import Env

-    env = Env(MyNode())
+    env = Env.default_from_node(MyNode())
     env.hello()